40 Simple Ways to Show Love and Respect to Your Parents

 31. If they look lonely strike up a conversation they would like, may be about memories they want to share.

-32. Help them organise donations or take them to nursing homes.
+32. Help them organize donations or take them to nursing homes.

 33. If they ever say you that they miss their friends, get on a mission of reuniting them.